tdincer/Electricity-Bill-Optimization/README.md

 ### Problem Formulation

-Problem formulation is available in formulation.ipynb notebook.
+Problem formulation is available in the formulation.pdf file.